bhavaniravi/portfolio/data/blogs/airflow-introduction.md

 Celery is used for running distributed asynchronous python tasks.

-Hence, CeleryExecutor has been a part of AirflowAirflow for a long time, even before Kubernetes.
+Hence, CeleryExecutor has been a part of Airflow for a long time, even before Kubernetes.

 CeleryExecutors has a fixed number of workers running to pick-up the tasks as they get scheduled.